davidbanu/Vremea/README.md

 # Vremea

-App who shows your weather using your IP location
+App that shows the weather in your area using your IP location